jackseceng/LinkShort/readme.md

 > If you change the names of the variables in this file, make sure to change their references in the `docker-compose.yaml` file as well.

 ### Docker compose
-From root directory of the repository, run this command:
+From the src directory of the repository, run this command:
 ```bash
 docker-compose up --detach --scale redis-master=1 --scale redis-replica=3
 ```